ykfre/llvm-project/README.md

-# Changes for supporting c++ excpetions not based on the seh mechainsm in windows.
+# Changes for supporting c++ excpetions not using directly the seh mechainsm in windows.

 Change _CxxThrowException and _CxxFrameHandler3 to MyCxxThrowException and MyCxxFrameHandler3.